How to Find the Best EMDR Therapist in NYC

 Questions About Logistics and Accessibility

 It’s also essential to address practical aspects of the therapy to ensure it fits your needs.
-Some useful questions include:
+Some useful questions include:- What are your fees, and do you accept insurance or offer sliding scale rates?

 - Do you offer in-person sessions, teletherapy, or a combination of both?